Handy to know: See the real FAQ

 04. Craziest thing that's happened at a wedding?

 I've seen couples get married in a sea of canoes, and i've chased Bruce Springsteen around a house after he was the wedding singer in a backyard.
 But the wildest things are always the smallest things.
 Your community with, around, and for you.
-I call it "the incredible bigsmall", and it describes exactly what I do: find the small things that matter, because the small things are the monumental things.
+I call it "the incredible bigsmall", and it describes exactly what I do: find all the incredible small stuff.
+The cheeky glance between your folks.
+The wayward finger of your nephew indulging in deep-nasal-cavity exploration mid ceremony.
+Etc.

 05. Will this be as painful as high school?